 - Patients should be seen the same day for urgent conditions

-- Patients should be able to contact a doctor in the case of an emergency at any time of day or night by phoning the surgery.
-At times when the surgery is closed, patients will be given a telephone number on which the duty doctor can be contacted
+- Patients should be able to contact a doctor in the case of an emergency at any time of day or night by phoning the surgery, calls will be directed to NHS 111.

 - Patients should be able to make comments and suggestions by talking to the practice manager